Asheville is a gay-friendly small city. Period.

 Downtown Asheville has several LGBT bars, including O. Henry’s (one of the oldest gay bars in the state, perhaps the oldest), which also operates The Underground, billed as an alternative industrial bar.

 Scandals, which dates to 1982 and is believed to be the largest LGBTQ club in the state, has three music/dance/bar spaces: Scandals Nightclub, Club Eleven on Grove and Boiler Room Asheville.
-Scandals has drag shows every Friday.
-The Odditorium, a music venue in West Asheville, attracts a mixed audience, not just gays, but has occasional LGBTQ shows.
+Scandals has drag shows regularly.
+The Odditorium, a music venue in West Asheville, attracts a mixed audience, not just gays, but has occasional drag shows.
 Sadly, the long-running Smokey's After Dark on Broadway in Downtown has closed due to redevelopment in the area.
 (See Clubs and Nightlife section for more information.)

 Nearly all the many B&Bs and small inns in the Asheville area are welcoming to gays, and more than a dozen local B&Bs are gay-owned.
 Of course, the major hotels are welcoming to LGBTQ folks.
 (See Lodging section for more information.)